 - Courses that you have already passed and earned credit

 - Courses that you have received transfer credit for as determined by a program evaluation

 - Students are encouraged to visit the VA Education Benefits website to learn more about their benefits.

 Veterans Services Policies

-- If the cumulative GPA remains below 2.0 at the end of the warning semester, the student will not be eligible to receive veterans benefits.
-Therefore, the VA Certifying Official will not be able to submit any class certifications on behalf of the student.
+- If the cumulative GPA remains below 2.0 at the end of the warning semester, the student will not be eligible to receive veteran benefits.
+Therefore, the VA Certifying Official will not submit any class certifications on behalf of the student.

-- It is the responsibility of the student receiving VA benefits to inform the SCC VA Certifying Official when any classes have been dropped or any changes have occurred with their schedule.
-Failure to do so could result in delays in VA educational benefit payments or could result in over-payments for the veteran.
-Any over-payments incurred with the Veterans Administration are liable for repayment by the student.
+- It is the responsibility of the student receiving veteran benefits to inform the SCC VA Certifying Official when any classes have been dropped or any changes have occurred with their schedule.
+Failure to do so could result in delays in educational benefit payments or could result in over-payments for the veteran.
+Any overpayments incurred with the Department of Veteran Affairs are liable for repayment by the student.